 Both pins "NC" of the Sense connector must not be wired!

-Remote sensing is only effective during constant voltage operation (CV) and for other regulation modes the sense input should be disconnected, if possible, because connecting it generally increases the oscillation tendency The cross section of the sense cables is noncritical.
-Recommendation for cables up to 5 m (16 ft): use at least 0.5 mm2 Sense cables should be not twisted and Sens- laid close to DC-, as well as Sense+ close to DC+ avoid or to damp oscillation that could occur.
-If necessary, an additional capacitor should be installed at the load / source or the DC terminal to eliminate oscillation The + sense cables must be connected to + on the load/source and - sense to - at the load/ source, otherwise the sense input could be damaged.
-For an example see Figure 8 below. • In master-slave operation, the remote sensing must be connected to the master unit only
+• Remote sensing is only effective during constant voltage operation (CV) and for other regulation modes the sense input should be disconnected, if possible, because connecting it generally increases the oscillation tendency

+- The cross section of the sense cables is noncritical.
+Recommendation for cables up to 5 m (16 ft): use at least 0.5 mm - Sense cables should be twisted and laid close to the DC cables to damp oscillation that could occur when running the device in source mode.
+If necessary, an additional capacitor should be installed at the load/consumer to eliminate oscillation - The + sense cables must be connected to + on the load/source and sense to at the load/ source, otherwise the sense input could be damaged.
+For an example see Figure 10 below. - In master-slave operation, the remote sensing should be connected to the master unit only

-Figure 8 - Example for remote sensing wiring with load in source mode (sink mode will be wired identically)
+Figure 10 - Example for remote sensing wiring with load in source mode (sink mode will be wired identically)